 Check your sacred cows

-If your child has an eating disorder, then this is the perfect time to check your sacred cows about parenting and learn some new skills.
+Parenting a child with an eating disorder is not easy.
+That’s why now is the perfect time to check your sacred cows about parenting and learn some new skills.

 There are things we can stop doing that will help our children who have an eating disorder.